 Address Your Staff

 Reassure them that you are doing your best to support them.
 Make them understand that their roles may change but you will do everything to be in the business.
 Share your visions and plans with them so they are all on board.

 If you don't have walk-in customers, you can change the roles of a server into a delivery role, or the cashier can manage all the online orders.
 Based on their skill set, you can discuss with them how they can perform the newly assigned role and what they would need to do.
 If they have any apprehensions, you can always explain to them how it would benefit them.

 During this pandemic outbreak, take all the preventive measures to ensure the wellbeing and safety of your staff.
 You must provide your staff with sanitizers, handwash, masks, gloves, caps.
 The kitchen staff should wash their hands every hour and staff out for delivery should be aware of zero contact safe deliveries.

 Food ordering apps like Zomato & Swiiggy charge extremely high commissions on each order.
 This means you have to share your profits with the 3rd party food aggregators.
 So, it is always a good idea to have your own customized mobile app that will let your customers order food online.

 Have Your Own Brand App

 Offering a subscription-based model, platforms like Uengage can develop your own customized brand app within 48 hours.
 Yes, up and ready!!
-You don't have to pay any hefty commissions to the 3rd party aggregators or enormously high software development cost to age-old IT services company.
+You don't have to pay any hefty commissions to the 3rd party aggregators or enormously high software development costs to an age-old IT services company.
 So, all your sales and profits belong to you.